Skip to content

 Which leads to the next area for discussion…

-The State of CSR and Sustainability in Procurement
+The State of CSR & Sustainability in Procurement

 Myth: CSR and Sustainability are main focuses of procurement.
 And for that reason procurement acknowledges these areas as key performance indicators; not solely based on cost.